Let’s take a look at the options for carrying a concealed weapon.

 With a tighter shirt, such as exercise wear, a man may opt for a belly band.
 This is basically a corset that wraps around the waist with the gun snuggled right up to the belly.

 It can make a nice outline, which is why women used to wear corsets, but the Velcro closure used in most belly bands will necessitate an undershirt to avoid scratchiness.

 The insulation of the thick material will make a man more likely to avoid the belly band in hot weather.
-Here’s a belly band by Hidden Agenda, available at Relentless Tactical, that fits all types of handguns and comes with or without a zippered pocket.
+Here’s a machine washable belly band by Caldwell that fits up to a 40 inch waist and accommodates guns equipped with lights and lasers.